GiovanniMounir/onlinenet-module/README.md

 Support
 ================

 If you notice bugs or something wrong, you may feel free to report the issue by clicking [here](https://github.com/Verelox/onlinenet-module/issues/new).
+You may follow the same link if you would like to suggest a feature that you would like to see in the next release, too!